MobilityData/gtfs-validator/RULES.md

 ### decreasing_or_equal_stop_time_distance

-When sorted by `stop_times.stop_sequence`, two consecutive stop times in a trip should have increasing distance.
+When sorted by `stop_times.stop_sequence`, two consecutive entries in `stop_times.txt` should have increasing distance, based on the field `shape_dist_traveled`.
 If the values are equal, this is considered as an error.

 #### References
 * [stops_times.txt specification](https://gtfs.org/reference/static#stop_timestxt)